NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 Next, SfS follows::

-      parallel_sfs -i ref.tif <images> --shadow-thresholds '<thresholds>'  \
+      parallel_sfs -i ref.tif <images> --shadow-threshold 0.003            \
         --bundle-adjust-prefix ba_align_ref/run -o sfs/run                 \
         --use-approx-camera-models --crop-input-images                     \
         --blending-dist 10 --min-blend-size 100 --threads 4                \
-        --smoothness-weight 0.08 --initial-dem-constraint-weight 0.0001    \
+        --smoothness-weight 0.08 --initial-dem-constraint-weight 0.001     \
         --reflectance-type 1 --max-iterations 5  --save-sparingly          \
         --tile-size 200 --padding 50 --num-processes 20                    \
         --nodes-list <machine list>

-The shadow thresholds were chosen here to be 0.003.
+It was found empirically that a shadow threshold of 0.003 was good enough.
+It is also possible to specify individual shadow thresholds if desired, via ``--custom-shadow-threshold-list``.
+This may be useful for images having difuse shadows cast from elevated areas that are far-off.
+For those, the threshold may need to be raised to as much as 0.01.

 The first step that will happen when this is launched is computing the exposures.
 That one can be a bit slow, and can be done offline, using